webzakimbo/bcome-read-the-docs/docs/source/intro.rst

 *******************
-Bcome Documentation
+Bcome documentation
 *******************

 .. meta::
-   :description lang=en: Welcome to the Bcome Documentation - all you need to configure Bcome to create your DevOps Control Panel
+   :description lang=en: Bcome documentation - all you need to install & configure the Bcome framework.

-Welcome to the Bcome Documentation.
-All you need to configure Bcome to create your DevOps Control Panel.
+Welcome to our documentation

-For functionality demonstrations, please see the |GUIDES|_.
+For example configurations and functionality demonstrations please see the |GUIDES|_.

+Starting from scratch?
+Jump to our :doc:`../getting-started/requirements`. or :doc:`../getting-started/create-project-structure`.

 :doc:`whats-new-in-3.0.0`